sandyauttelet/Bio-paper-Collaberation/README.md

 # Bio-paper-Collaberation
-Contains code and image I created in collaboration with attached biology paper.
+Contains code and image of Figure 4.2 I created in collaboration with the attached biology paper.
+The figure was created and intersection points were found using attached code.
+I also tested my results using Figure 2.2 from the paper to ensure function accuracy.